 In 1982, Brisbane Kindergarten Teachers College merged with three other teaching colleges to form the Brisbane College of Advanced Education.

 The Queensland Institute of Technology (QIT) was established at Gardens Point, next to Brisbane's CBD.
-From 1966, QIT consisted of six departments:
+From 1966, QIT consisted of the six departments of chemistry, engineering, general studies, business studies, architecture and building.

-In 1965, QIT had only 4,634 students, which grew to 7,665 by 1981.
+In 1965, QIT had only 4,634 students, but the number grew to 7,665 by 1981.
 The percentage of those studying full time had risen and the number of female students had more than trebled.

 Demand for courses at QIT continued to grow during the 1980s, and QIT became the Queensland University of Technology.